-What are the aims and approaches of the Collaborative Crop Research Program (CCRP)?
+What are the aims and approaches of the Global Collaboration for Resilient Food Systems (CRFS)?

-The Collaborative Crop Research Program (CCRP) supports agroecological research in three regional communities of practice (Andes, West Africa, and eastern and southern Africa) in food-insecure parts of the world.
-The aim of the CCRP is to help smallholder farmers feed their world.
+The Global Collaboration for Resilient Food Systems (CRFS) supports agroecological research in three regional communities of practice (Andes, West Africa, and eastern and southern Africa) in food-insecure parts of the world.
+The aim of the CRFS is to help smallholder farmers feed their world.
 We take a systems-based approach to effect this change, using shared core principles.
 In addition to research grants, the CRFS supports convening and capacity strengthening to improve research quality, ensure relevant results, and cultivate local leadership and institutional sustainability in the places we work.
 Visit our About Us page for more information.

 What were the origins of the program?
 How has it evolved?

 The Collaborative Crop Research Program (CCRP) began in 1983 as a plant biology program.
+In 2023, it was renamed the Global Collaboration for Resilient Food Systems (CRFS).
 Find out more about the history and evolution of the program here.

 What is a “community of practice” approach?

 The CRFS uses a community of practice (CoP) approach, in which people and organizations with a common commitment to agroecological transformation interact regularly to improve their work.
 The CRFS’s CoP model emphasizes networking, learning, and collective action.
 The regional CoPs aim to facilitate collaboration, knowledge co-creation, and innovation/information exchange, as well as helping to strengthen capacity at regional, institutional, project, and individual levels.
 Learning exchange occurs within, between, and beyond the three regional CoPs.
 More information can be found on the Communities of Practice page.

 How are grants awarded?

 The CRFS uses a collaborative grant review process composed of members of our program and regional teams.
 This collaborative review leads to recommendations of grant approval/denial for consideration by the McKnight Foundation board.